CalebMcDowell/VAR-Rover/README.md

 - Be able to raise and lower the equipment to a desired height
 - Be remote controlled
 - Have a long battery life
-- Be able to traverse rough terrain, such as the Wintergreen Gorge on campus.
+- Be able to traverse rough terrain, such as the Wintergreen Gorge on campus

 The project was started in August 2021.